jonathanslenders/python-deployer/docs/pages/django-deployment.rst

             with self.host.cd(self.project_directory, expand=True):
                 self.host.run("git checkout '%s'" % esc1(commit))

-Probably obvious, we have a clone and checkout function that are meant to move to a certain directory on the server and run a shell command in there.
+Probably obvious, we have a clone and checkout function that are meant to go to a certain directory on the server and run a shell command in there through :func:`~deployer.host.base.Host.run`.
 Some points worth noting:

 - ``expand=True``: this means that we should do tilde-expension.
 You want the tilde to be replaced with the home directory.
 If you have an absolute path,